 Pilgrimage to Pentecost

-Running during Eastertide from the 2nd Sunday of Easter (Divine Mercy Sunday) to the Saturday after Pentecost Sunday.
-We have prepared it for the Pilgrimage to Pentecost in the Southwark Archdiocese in 2025, as part of the celebrations for Jubilee 2025 and two significant diocesan anniversaries.
+The Pilgrimage to Pentecost runs during Eastertide from the 2nd Sunday of Easter (Divine Mercy Sunday) to the Saturday after Pentecost Sunday.
+We have prepared it for the Southwark Archdiocese in 2025, as part of the celebrations for Jubilee 2025 and two significant diocesan anniversaries.
 However, you could use it in subsequent years during Eastertide or, with suitable adjustments, at another time of the year.

-• Daily Scripture-based reflections: grounded in scripture and tradition (with a Pentecost Novena for the 9 days leading up to Pentecost Sunday).
+• The Course Booklet: a specially written booklet, grounded in scripture and tradition, with daily scripture-based reflections and a Pentecost Novena for the 9 days leading up to Pentecost Sunday.
+To be purchased here or for bulk orders email.

 Session Talks